RadialDevGroup/ombudsman/ATTENDANCE.md

   professional development, company trainings, etc. The activity selected must be purposeful in advancing your professional career and Radial's success.

-* On the last business day of each month, a report of how you spent the month's Hack time should be sent to Lindsay.
+* On the first business day of each month, a report of how you spent last month's Hack time should be sent to Lindsay.
 The report should include brief descriptions of each hack time activity you participated in.
 For example, this report could include a synopsis of the meetups you attended, learnings from a book you read